wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     ![Deployment Logs](../assets/img/services/deployment-logs.png)

-3. Once the service is deployed, click on the **Go Live** tab below the low code design view.
+3. Once the service is deployed, click on the **Go Live** tab below the low-code design view.
 Then click **://cURL** and copy the cURL command that is displayed.

     ![Get cURL command](../assets/img/services/copy-curl-command.png)